christopher-ko-law/plotly_chart/readme.md

     opacity: 1;
 }
 ```
+The background image was taken from the following: <br>
+"Petri dishes" by Carolina Biological Supply Company is licensed with CC BY-NC-ND 2.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/2.0/

 ### Add background color or a variety of compatible colors to the webpage.
 The style.css was further modified to change the background colors to the webpage.
 These are all shades of grey.